Leslie Mesnick, Principal

 Leslie has approximately 23 years of environmental consulting experience serving as Project Director, Project Manager, and Deputy Project Manager for a variety of complex and high-profile transportation, infrastructure, and Brownfields redevelopment projects.
 Her capabilities include: project management, environmental review, permitting, interagency coordination, public outreach, and consensus-based mitigation.
 She has led many successful agency and community engagement programs for large and controversial transportation projects.
 Her recent projects required the preparation of EISs, permit applications, public involvement programs, and technical studies for various clients in New York, New Jersey, Pennsylvania, Maryland, and Connecticut.
 Leslie has expertise in natural resources permitting and environmental reviews performed in accordance with NEPA, SEQRA, CEQR, and NJ EO215.
 Leslie earned her M.S.E. in Environmental Engineering from the University of Pennsylvania and her B.S. in Environmental Systems from Cornell University.

-Yvette Kleinbock, Junior Environmental Planner
+Yvette Kleinbock, Environmental Planner

-Yvette is a junior environmental planner and stakeholder engagement specialist with experience in community outreach and transportation planning.
+Yvette is an environmental planner and stakeholder engagement specialist with experience in community outreach and transportation planning.
 Yvette has developed public facing materials, managed large datasets and worked with internal and external stakeholders to advance the accessibility of urban and transit environments.
 Yvette’s responsibilities include developing engaging and public-friendly project stakeholder outreach materials, such as presentations, newsletters, graphics, interviews, and fact sheets; and regularly collaborating with clients and project team members.
 Yvette received her B.A. in Urban Studies, with a concentration in Architecture, and Women’s, Gender & Sexualities from Barnard College in 2019.